 Now you may have an idea about why we still ask you to invest in equity fund?

 Just because 2017 was a phenomenal year, it doesn’t mean that 2018 will be amazing as well!

-Think of it this way, imagine you’re in college, just because in first semester your question papers were relatively easy, it does not mean that even in second semester the papers will be easy.
+Think of it this way, imagine you’re in college, just because in the first semester your question papers were relatively easy, it does not mean that even in the second semester the papers will be easy.

 In fact, NOBODY knows what kind of questions will be asked.
 And just because the questions were hard, it does not mean that you have to quit the course!